 These included early tracks ‘Offshore’ and ‘Sunstroke’, both of which were recorded on limited equipment and were soon followed by the Number One UK single ‘Don’t Give Up’ featuring Canadian rocker Bryan Adams and a subsequent Top 10 with ‘Saltwater’, a re-work of the seminal ‘Theme From Harry’s Game’ featuring re-recorded vocals by CLANNAD’s Maire Brennan.

 Born in Chalfont St Giles, England, Nick now spends his time between Scotland and the French Alps, where he enjoys a successful DJ career.
-With the release of CHICANE’s new single ‘No More I Sleep’ this month, Nick Bracegirdle kindly spoke to The Electricity Club about his formative musical influences and his viewpoint on how electronic dance music scene has evolved and been re-branded as EDM.
+With the release of CHICANE’s new single ‘No More I Sleep’ this month, Nick Bracegirdle kindly spoke about his formative musical influences and his viewpoint on how electronic dance music scene has evolved and been re-branded as EDM.

 I’d like to start by looking at the music that influenced CHICANE, when I first heard ‘Offshore’ there seemed like a strong TANGERINE DREAM influence in there?

 Not so much for ‘Offshore’, maybe ‘Sunstroke’; I have a special place in my heart for TANGERINE DREAM’s work on ‘Risky Business’ but ‘Offshore’ was actually more inspired by Don Henley’s ‘Boys of Summer’.
 I know they don’t sound alike, but in terms of mood and sentiment they are very similar.

 It is indeed and is a homage of sorts; JEAN MICHEL JARRE was the first electronic music I heard and inspired me to become a electronic artist in my own right, so it seemed only right to pay my respects as such.